theKashey/jsx-compress-loader/README.md

 - after svg -> react -> babel -> js
 - and dont forget to apply it to node_modules as well.

+### Only for ESM modules!
+babel "modules" should be "false" - you already should have it, for proper tree-shaking, and this is what this library is counting on.

 ### As separate loader
 ```js
 rules: [